 The Media and the Don Siegelman Case

-Illustrating the beneficial role of the media, Karl Rove dedicated 8 pages in his autobiography, Courage and Consequences, to the case.
-While he clearly preferred that the Siegelman case fly under the radar, he was compelled to address the case.
+Illustrating the role of the media in raising uncomfortable questions in the case, Karl Rove dedicated 8 pages in his autobiography, Courage and Consequences, to Siegelman.
+He clearly preferred that the Siegelman case flies under the radar, he was compelled to address it.

 Rove penned, “I wouldn’t normally dignify the charge [of arranging the Siegelman prosecution] by raising it again, except that it was aired repeatedly, in seventeen editorials in the New York Times, on 60 Minutes, and in nearly fifty segments on MSNBC, despite my repeated denials that I had anything to do with the prosecution.”